FNaF World: Gameplay

-Development
+Release and reception

-FNaF World was first announced on September 15, 2015, in a Steam post by Cawthon.
-Later, a trailer was uploaded to YouTube.
+FNaF World was announced by Scott Cawthon, on September 15, 2015, in a Steam post, later a trailer was uploaded to YouTube.
 The announcement was considered to be a hoax due to similar PR actions taken by Cawthon, however, it was not disproven until its release.
 Cawthon noted that the game is a spin-off, considering the main plotline of Five Nights at Freddy's completed with the fourth game.
 Originally planned for release on February 2, 2016, Cawthon later changed the date to January 22, 2016, only to end up releasing the game one day earlier, on January 21, via Steam.

-"I know there may be people who will say that I should have kept working on it.
-The reality is that some of the mistakes made in development of this game were done very early.
-"Fixing" certain things would basically be remaking the game from scratch.
-At what point do you stop trying to fix a project that didn't go well and start working on something new?
-At some point you have to walk away and stop trying to fix it."